swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 Due to the source breaking changes needed for the `/.../` syntax, it will be introduced in Swift 6 mode.
 However, projects will be able to adopt it earlier by using the compiler flag `-enable-regex-literals`.
 Note this does not affect the extended syntax `#/.../#`, which will be usable immediately.

-### Typed captures
+### Named typed captures

 Regex literals have their capture types statically determined by the capture groups present.
-A initial `Substring` is always present for the entire match, and each capture group adds an additional capture to the match tuple, with named capture groups receiving a corresponding tuple label.
-Once matched, such captures may later be referenced:
+This follows the same inference behavior as [the DSL][regex-dsl], and is explored in more detail in *[Strongly Typed Captures][strongly-typed-captures]*.
+One aspect of this that is currently unique to the literal is the ability to infer labeled tuple elements for named capture groups.
+For example:

 ```swift
 func matchHexAssignment(_ input: String) -> (String, Int)? {